saf-dmitry/taskpaper-mode/README.md

 - `SPC`: Display the original location of the item in another window (`taskpaper-agenda-show`).

-- `L`: Display the original location in another window and recenter that window (`taskpaper-agenda-show-recenter`).

 - `TAB`: Go to the original location of the item in another window (`taskpaper-agenda-goto`).

 - `RET`: Go to the original location of the item and delete other windows (`taskpaper-agenda-switch-to`).